yogurt_1.jpg

 Still not convinced?
 You ain’t seen nothing yet

 New and inventive ways of creating foods from probiotics are just starting out, and sourcing these probiotics from the human body is only getting started.
-For example, a group of Spanish researchers have been developing sausages from distinct bacteria found in the faecal matter of infants.11 To be crystal clear, they’ve isolated only those particular strains of interest, leaving a very small sample, but they are then reproduced in petri dishes to go on to create these sausages.
+For example, a group of Spanish researchers have been developing sausages from distinct bacteria found in the faecal matter of infants.11 To be crystal clear, they’ve isolated only those particular strains of interest, leaving a very small sample, but they are then reproduced in Petri dishes to go on to create these sausages.
 Not only are they harmless, they can be beneficial!12 But it can be hard to disassociate this fact from their strange origins.

 Related articles